 Role of the Case Manager

 A case manager or coordinator often provides a single point of contact for the older person living in the community.
+There may be different coordinators depending on how the current care services are arranged.
 Case managers coordinate the health care team and services involved in the care and support of the older person and their family.